AI Ethics · OrevateAI

 Let’s dive deeper into why your passport application might be rejected, even if you’re a felon.
 It’s not about the past conviction itself, but rather the ongoing legal status and obligations associated with it.

-Outstanding Warrants: If you have an active federal or state arrest warrant in your name, your passport application will almost certainly be denied.
+If you have an active federal or state arrest warrant in your name, your passport application will almost certainly be denied.
 The system flags these immediately.
+You can check for warrants through local law enforcement agencies or state/federal criminal record databases, though a legal professional can provide the most accurate assessment.

-Probation or Parole Restrictions: This is a major hurdle.
+This is a major hurdle.
 If you are currently on probation or parole, your supervising officer and the court must approve any international travel.
 Often, the terms of probation or parole explicitly forbid leaving the country without this permission.
 Applying for a passport without such approval, or if approval is unlikely, is usually futile.
+Independent legal reviews indicate that attempting to travel internationally while under such restrictions can lead to severe penalties, including re-incarceration.

-Court Orders: Certain court orders can restrict your ability to obtain a passport.
+Certain court orders can restrict your ability to obtain a passport.
 This could include orders related to ongoing criminal investigations, sex offender registration requirements, or specific conditions of a sentence.
+For example, individuals required to register as sex offenders often face travel restrictions that include passport denial, as reported by various legal advocacy groups in 2025 and 2026.

-Child Support Arrears: This is a significant reason for passport denial, regardless of criminal history.
-If you owe more than $2,500 in child support, the Department of Health and Human Services can notify the State Department, leading to denial or revocation of your passport.
+This is a significant reason for passport denial, regardless of criminal history.
+As of April 2026, if you owe more than $2,500 in child support, the Department of Health and Human Services can notify the State Department, leading to denial or revocation of your passport.
+This threshold has remained consistent for several years, according to data from the Office of Child Support Enforcement.

-Federal Criminal Court Orders: If a federal court has issued an order specifically prohibiting you from obtaining a passport as part of your sentence or legal proceedings, you will be denied.
+If a federal court has issued an order specifically prohibiting you from obtaining a passport as part of your sentence or legal proceedings, you will be denied.
+These orders are directly communicated to the State Department’s passport division.

 Important: It’s crucial to distinguish between having a felony conviction on your record and having active legal restrictions or obligations stemming from that conviction.
 The State Department focuses on the latter when determining passport eligibility.